The Endoscapes Dataset for Surgical Scene Segmentation, Object Detection, and Critical View of Safety Assessment

 Figure \ref{fig:visual_summary} shows the data and annotations associated with a section of one LC video from Endoscapes2023, and illustrates our multifaceted annotation approach (semi-sparse for CVS, sparse for bounding boxes and segmentation masks).
 Endoscapes2023 contains four subsets:

 \textbf{Endoscapes-CVS201.} A collection of 58813 frames from the dissection phase (defined as in~\cite{twinanda2016endonet}) of the 201 LC videos.
 Of these 58813 frames, 11090 frames (1 frame every 5 seconds) are annotated with CVS by three experts, where CVS labels are a collection of three binary image-level annotations indicating achievement of each of the three CVS criteria: namely, C1 - Two Structures, C2 - Hepatocystic Triangle Dissection, and C3 - Cystic Plate, as formalized in~\cite{mascagni2020formalizing}.
+Cohen’s kappa for inter-rater agreements for C1, C2, and C3, and the overall CVS assessment (1 if all 3 criteria are achieved, 0 otherwise) were $0.33$, $0.53$, $0.44$, and $0.38$.
+These Cohen’s kappa values were first computed between each pair of annotators, then averaged across the three possible pairs for each of the three criteria and overall CVS.

-We split the videos into 120 training, 41 validation, and 40 test, yielding 36694 training frames, 12372 validation frames, and 9747 testing frames; of these, 6970 training frames, 2331 validation frames, and 1799 testing frames contain CVS annotations.
+We split the videos into 120 training, 41 validation, and 40 test, yielding 36694 training frames, 12372 validation frames, and 9747 testing frames; of these, 6960 training frames, 2331 validation frames, and 1799 testing frames contain CVS annotations.
 To generate the splits, we employ stratified random sampling, using video-level CVS achievement for stratification; splitting the dataset by video (by patient) follows common practice in surgical video analysis~\cite{twinanda2016endonet,zisimopoulos2018deepphase,nwoye2022data}.
 These same dataset splits were also used in~\cite{alapatt2021temporally,murali2023latent,murali2023encoding,alapatt2023jumpstarting}, thereby facilitating comparisons.

 \textbf{Endoscapes-BBox201.} The same collection of 58813 frames as Endoscapes-CVS201 of which 1933 frames (1 frame every 30 seconds) are annotated with bounding boxes for 6 different classes (5 anatomical structures and a tool class).
 Using the video splits from above yields 1212, 409, and 312 training, validation, and testing frames respectively.
 Note that each fold (training, validation, testing) of Endoscapes-BBox201 is a strict subset of the respective fold in Endoscapes-CVS201.